 If you feel the urge to pee, it’s because pressing on the G-spot also puts some pressure on your bladder.
 Some people find this pleasurable, some don’t.
 Either is fine!

-A lot of people need extra pressure to achieve a G-spot orgasm so you might want to try a vibrator or a dildo for more intensity and better angles.
+A lot of people need extra pressure to achieve a G-spot orgasm, so you might want to try a vibrator or a dildo designed to contact the spot, which will provide more intensity and help you to find better angles.

 A vibrator can provide you with a steady rhythm and amplified sensations that your fingers won’t be able to achieve.
 Dildos can come in handy if vibration is over-stimulating for you.

-Angle the flat, soft head of any sex toy against the spot you’ve found.
-You can keep it inside you and recreate some of the moves you did with your fingers.
-You can also move the vibrator or dildo in and out of you, maintaining pressure against the frontal wall of the vagina so that the toy will slide over your G-spot as it goes in and out.
+Angle the flat, soft head of the sex toy against the spot you’ve found.
+You can keep it inside and recreate some of the moves you did with your fingers, or you can move the vibrator or dildo in and out, maintaining pressure against the front wall of the vagina so that the toy will slide over your G-spot as it goes in and out.

-Finally, it’s really common to have trouble achieving orgasm through internal stimulation alone, though for many people, it is possible.
-If you want to incorporate the G-spot into an orgasm, try paying attention to your clitoris and your G-spot at the same time.
-Oftentimes, clitoral stimulation can bring you to orgasm while the G-spot stimulation adds a level of intensity and depth to the experience that makes the orgasm feel different.
+Don’t get discouraged.
+It’s common to have trouble achieving orgasm through internal stimulation alone, though for many people, it is possible.
+If you want to incorporate G-spot stimulation into a broader orgasm, try paying attention to your clitoris and your G-spot at the same time.
+Often, clitoral stimulation can bring you to orgasm while the G-spot stimulation adds a level of intensity and depth to the experience that makes the orgasm feel different.
 Try using a clitoral vibrator like the Eva in combination with your new G-spot moves and see what you discover.

-It can help to go into this experience without expecting to orgasm.
-Your goal should be to relax and to be attentive to what feels pleasurable or not.
-Much like muscle memory, you are beginning to teach your body how to find and remember new ways to feel good.
+It can help to go into this experience without expecting to reach orgasm.
+Your goal should be to relax and discover what feels pleasurable and what doesn’t.
+Much like developing muscle memory, you are teaching your body to remember how to find the magic spot, and new ways to feel good.

-If your partner has a penis, try positions where your partner enters you from behind so that the tip of the penis will put more pressure on the frontal wall of the vagina.
-Think doggie-style and reverse cowgirl.
-Again, adding a hands-free, clitoral vibrator into play with your partner can intensify your experience.
+If your partner has a penis, try sex positions in which your partner enters you from behind so that the tip of the penis will put more pressure on the front wall of the vagina.
+Think doggy style and reverse cowgirl.
+Again, adding a hands-free, clitoral vibrator into this type of sexual activity with your partner can intensify your experience.

 If you’re working with two vaginas, your partner’s fingers will have a wider range of movement and dexterity than your own.
 Teach your partner the moves that worked best for you.
-Additionally, this could be a great time to have your partner penetrate you from behind with a strap-on.
-You can also look for a U-shaped couple’s vibrator or dildo that can penetrate both partners at the same time.
+Additionally, this could be a great time to have your partner penetrate you from behind with a strap-on, or use a U-shaped couple’s vibrator or dildo that can penetrate both partners at the same time.
 Many sex toys are specifically designed to put pressure on the G-spot.

-Our G-spots exist in a landscape of myths–some helpful and empowering and some…not so much.
-Remember, your body knows itself best so get up there and start exploring!
+Our G-spots exist in a landscape of myths – some helpful and empowering, and sadly, some not so much.
+Remember, your body knows itself best, so don’t be afraid to get in there and start exploring!
 Don’t forget your lube.